 Following the series end of 30 Rock, NBC immediately lined up Fey and Carlock for a new series, which would become 2015’s Unbreakable Kimmy Schmidt.
 Except, the network ultimately passed on the show, following interest from Netflix and seemingly not knowing how it would fit among what NBC head Robert Greenblatt called a “drama-heavy midseason schedule.”
 So Netflix got the show — which would go on to become another award-winning critical hit — and NBC continued talks with Little Stranger to bring them something else at a later date.
 That something else is their new comedy Great News, set at a news station and created by 30 Rock alumnus Tracey Wigfield.

 Watch Great News in the context of the two shows that preceded it, however, and something immediately feels off.
 While all three have the same comedic voice, favoring a kind of straight-faced absurdity and a particular knack for jokes that follow the rule of three, Great News is clearly aimed at a wider cross-section of America, with more relatable premises and a slower overall pace.
-To double-check this pace to make sure it wasn’t just me, I even decided to calculate the average joke-per-minute rate of the three shows and compare.
-Wanting to keep the creative teams for the episodes I analyzed as similar as possible, I counted the jokes for the 30 Rock season seven episode “Game Over” written by Sam Means and Robert Carlock, the Kimmy Schmidt season three episode “Kimmy is a Feminist!” by Sam Means and Grace Edwards, and the Great News episode “Chuck Pierce is Blind” by, again, Sam Means.
+To double-check this pace and make sure it wasn’t just me, I even decided to calculate the average joke-per-minute rate of the three shows and compare.
+To keep the creative teams for the episodes I analyzed as similar as possible, I counted the jokes for the 30 Rock season seven episode “Game Over” written by Sam Means and Robert Carlock, the Kimmy Schmidt season three episode “Kimmy is a Feminist!” by Sam Means and Grace Edwards, and the Great News episode “Chuck Pierce is Blind” by, again, Sam Means.
 I then compared these to a current season episode of The Big Bang Theory, “The Emotion Detection Automation,” as my control — an example of a popular, broadly targeted multi-camera network show.
 A “joke” was difficult to concretely define, but I counted it as anything that would warrant a laugh-track response (which none of Little Stranger’s shows have) combined with any intentional background sight-gags.
 Big Bang sets their laugh track bar very low, meaning all these shows clipped along at several jokes a minute, but while Big Bang and Great News only had a little more than five on average, 30 Rock and Kimmy Schmidt clocked in at over six.

 Like CBS, we see that NBC, after having a hit with a fast-paced, critically lauded show, then proceeded to pass on a similarly fast, critically lauded show and instead ask the same company for a slower show that intentionally has fewer jokes in it.
 Tracey Wigfield has said she wants the show to offer “something for everyone,” but given how fast her last show was, it seems unlikely that dialing back the jokes and broadening the humor wasn’t at least partially a compromise with NBC.
 And — as CBS found with Colbert — it turns out revamping someone’s established style doesn’t actually improve their work.
 Great News has okay reviews — a 67 on Metacritic, exactly the same as the first season of 30 Rock — but with less buzz and fewer viewers.
 30 Rock also quickly found its footing after a few exposition-heavy early episodes, whereas Great News seems to be more or less on a safe plateau.